gavinkendall/autoscreen/readme.txt

 config file named "MyAutoScreenCapture.conf" on the C:\ drive.

-A configuration file that can be used by Auto Screen Capture should, at a minimum, contain the following 10 lines representing key-value pairs that will be parsed by the application upon execution:
+A configuration file that can be used by Auto Screen Capture should, at a minimum, contain the following 11 lines representing key-value pairs that will be parsed by the application upon execution:
 ScreenshotsFolder=screenshots
 DebugFolder=!autoscreen\debug
-LogsFolder=!autoscreen\debug\logs
+LogsFolder=!autoscreen\logs
 ApplicationSettingsFile=application.xml
 UserSettingsFile=user.xml
 EditorsFile=!autoscreen\editors.xml